selfage/puppeteer_executor_api/README.md

 ## JS file in browser context

 The JS file executed by the way above has access to several more global/window variables & functions.
-Below is the full list copied from [apis.ts](https://github.com/selfage/puppeteer_test_executor_api/blob/main/apis.ts) which can be imported after installing `@selfage/puppeteer_test_executor_api`.
+Below is the full list of function declarations in TypeScript, copied from [apis.ts](https://github.com/selfage/puppeteer_test_executor/blob/main/apis.ts).

 ```TypeScript
 declare var puppeteerArgv: Array<string>;